joeyespo/gitpress/README.md

 - Git-push your repository to a host already configured with a layout and theme
 - Pre-process or compile your content for another server or platform to present
-- Read on to see how you can use Gitpress directly
+- Use Gitpress in a web project of your own, for ultimate flexibility

 Next Steps: Presenting